WDI-SEA/react-development-course-materials/01-React Key Concepts/10-film-project-part1.md

 Pass the films (stored in `TMDB.films`) to each of your new components as props.

 If you check your file, it still shouldn't look different.
-We're sending the props to the components, but we are not using the props yet.
+We're sending the props to the components, but we are not using the props just yet.

 <details>
   <summary>Hint</summary>
-  For now, this step is just changing the <code>App.js</code> file to make sure it imports the film file and passes props.
+  For now, this step is just simply the <code>App.js</code> file to make sure it imports the film file and passes props.
 </details>

 #### Step 4: Render a Film

-In the `FilmListing` component, render the title of just one film as an `<h1>`, below the `section-title`.
+In the `FilmListing` component, render the title of just one film as an `<h1>` below the `section-title`.

 Does "It" appear on the left side of your browser?

 <details>
   <summary>Hint</summary>
-  The films prop is an array, and you just want the title from the first one.
+  The <code>films</code> prop is an array, and you just want the title from the first one.
 </details>

 #### Step 5: Create and Render an Array of Film Title Elements

 Use `.map()` inside of the `FilmListing` to iterate over the collection of films and create an element for each one.
-(Here is the [map documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
+(Here is the [map documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)).

-Then, render the variable `allFilms` underneath the Films `<h1>`.
+Then, render the `allFilms` variable underneath the "Films" `<h1>`.

-You should have a list of all the films appear in the left column.
+You should see a list of all of the films appear in the left column.

 <details>
-  <summary>Hint - Need help on <code>map</code>?</summary>
+  <summary>Hint: Need help on <code>.map()</code>?</summary>
-  This step will look like this in your <code>render</code> method (above the <code>return</code>):
+  This step will look like this in your <code>render()</code> method (above the <code>return</code>):
   <code> let allFilms = this.props.films.map( (film, index) => ( your-jsx-per-film-here ))</code>
     Then, you'll just need to call <code>{allFilms}</code> in your JSX where you want the titles to appear.
 </details>

 #### Step 6: Move the Film Rows to Their Own Component

-Create a new component for each film row, named `FilmRow.js`.
-Have your `map` create an array of `FilmRow`s.
+Create a new component for each film row named `FilmRow.js`.
+Have your `.map()` create an array of `FilmRow`s.
 Don't forget to pass the individual film prop to the component when creating them!

-Once you have this working, also pass `film.id` as a `key` prop to `FilmRow`, though you won't use it yet.
+Once you have this working, also pass `film.id` as a `key` prop to `FilmRow`, although you won't use it yet.

 #### Step 7: Flesh Out Each Film Row

-Make each film row in the film list look like the main finished image, using the following markup (replace "TITLE" and "YEAR" with the actual title and year of the film).
+Make each film row in the film list look like the main finished image using the following markup (replace `TITLE` and `YEAR` with the actual title and year of the film).

-You'll have to create the `posterUrl` for each film by combining the prefix `https://image.tmdb.org/t/p/w780/` with each film's `poster_path` property.
+You'll have to create the `posterUrl` for each film by combining the prefix, `https://image.tmdb.org/t/p/w780/`, with each film's `poster_path` property.

 You'll also have to extract the year from the `release_date` property.
 To do this, you'll need to figure out how to use the [`getFullYear()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getFullYear) JS method.